mestuyilmaz/Xamarin.Android-WhatsApp-UI/README.md

 # Xamarin.Android-WhatsApp-UI

-### A basic user-interface of WhatsApp using Xamarin.Android
+A basic user-interface of WhatsApp using Xamarin.Android.